izi-ecommerce/izi-api/docs/source/index.rst

 Requirements:
 -------------
-This version of Oscar API is compatbile with python 2.7 / 3.5 / 3.6 and the following django versions:
+This version of IZI API is compatbile with python 2.7 / 3.5 / 3.6 and the following django versions:

 Django 1.11:
 ~~~~~~~~~~~~